How ASU Online’s social justice and human rights master’s program is bringing research opportunities to online students

 About ASU Online

-Earn your degree completely online from the nation's most innovative university.
-ASU Online offers more than 300 degree programs and certificates in high-demand areas such as nursing, engineering, business, education and more.
-Explore all of our areas of study.
+Earn your online degree from the nation's most innovative university.
+ASU Online offers more than 350 degree programs and certificates in high-demand areas such as health and nursing, engineering, business, education and more.

-Learn more at our about us page.
-And follow ASU Online on Facebook, YouTube, Twitter and Instagram, and connect with us on LinkedIn.
+Learn all about us and follow ASU Online on Facebook, YouTube, X and Instagram, and connect with us on LinkedIn.

 Dr. Allan Colbern is an assistant professor at Arizona State University’s School of Social and Behavioral Sciences.
 He recently published Citizenship Reimagined: A New Framework for State Rights in the United States (Cambridge University Press, 2021), which received the 2021 Best Book award on migration and citizenship by the American Political Science Association.
 He also serves on the board of directors for the California Immigrant Policy Center, where he brings this scholarship to help strengthen the work of immigrant rights organizations on the ground.